-The symmetric cryptographic library SCL, in two alternative versions, is a delivery option.
+The symmetric cryptographic libraries SCL, regardless of the version chosen are delivery options.
 Therefore the TOE may come with free combinations with the other libraries of or without these libraries.
 In the case of coming without the SCL the TOE does not provide the specific security functionality implemented by this software.
 Even in case of a TOE coming without SCL, the symmetric cryptographic functionality is unchanged covered by the hardware symmetric cryptographic coprocessor SCP.